Important Production Dates

 Everyone will be sent an electronic version of the script.
 The lines will need to be learnt by Sunday 15 November.

-The show fee is £65 and paid when you audition.
+The show fee is £65 and paid before you audition.
 It will be refunded if we don't offer your child a role.

 The show fee will include everything that your child will need to take part in the performance.
 We have to charge a show fee to cover our costs.
 Our productions traditionally support our ongoing workshops financially and this production will help fill the gap that the lost ticket sales from our usual Christmas show at The Electric Theatre will create.